jstat/jstat/doc/md/linear-algebra.md

 ### norm()

 Compulte the norm of a vector.
+Note that if a matrix is passed, then the first row of the matrix will be used as a vector for norm().

 ### angle( arg )